louisluhao/Koi-Framework/README.md

 ## Development philosophy
 > Write once, use forever.

-The Koi system is designed to facilitate the development of software which is:
+Koi is designed to create software which is:

 -   Extensible
 -   Configurable